 Underground Oil Tank Abandonment

-As the removal of a leaking underground oil tank and the associated contaminated soils is not required in most cases, in-place tank abandonment by filling the tank with an inert solid is Cedar Rock’s preferred method for taking an underground heating oil tank out of service.
+Because removal of a leaking underground oil tank and the associated contaminated soil is not required in most cases, in-place tank abandonment by filling the tank with an inert solid is Cedar Rock’s preferred method for taking an underground heating oil tank out of service.
 Cedar Rock’s tank abandonment procedure ensures the tank cannot cause any future problems, and provides thorough documentation.

 Surface overflow from an old underground oil tank.
 Proper abandonment will prevent this possibility.